HeyItsRiddhi/CS109Site/index.md

 A MaxEnt model seems like a reasonable approach for us to start with, given that we have learned the intuitions behind multinomial logit regressions in class, and given that the research community prefers it.

-Citations:

-* Ambekar, A., Ward, C., Mohammed, J., Male, S., & Skiena, S. (2009, June).
-Name-ethnicity classification from open sources.
-In Proceedings of the 15th ACM SIGKDD international conference on Knowledge Discovery and Data Mining (pp. 49-58).
-ACM.
-* Pervouchine, V., Zhang, M., Liu, M., & Li, H. (2010, August).
-Improving name origin recognition with context features and unlabelled data.
-In Proceedings of the 23rd International Conference on Computational Linguistics: Posters (pp. 972-978).
-Association for Computational Linguistics.

 #### Choosing the Data
 There are a couple of ways to get lists of names paired with ethnicity.
 Some solutions include: